dannylee1020/openpo/README.md

 You can use pre-trained open source evaluation models.
 OpenPo currently supports two types of models: `PairRM` and `Prometheus2`.

 > [!NOTE]
-> Appropriate hardware with GPU and memory is required to make inference with these models.
+> Appropriate hardware with GPU and memory is required to make inference with pre-trained models.

 To use PairRM to rank responses: